Sheets like metal - Dylan tries hand at welding in new art venture

 "It's not about Dylan fans, this is about art collectors, it's about anybody that falls in love with the work, so it's a very, very diverse audience," Green told Reuters.

 Dylan is currently on tour in Europe.
-He was awarded France's highest honor, the Legion of Honor, at a ceremony in Paris on Wednesday.
+He was awarded France's highest honour, the Legion of Honour, at a ceremony in Paris on Wednesday.
 He will play London's Albert Hall in late November.

 (Reporting By Shadi Bushra; Editing by Angus MacSwan)